Welcome! Thank you for visiting my page. Please read on to learn more about my approach to learning and the services I offer.

 Year One Phonic Screening takes place once a year, in June.
 Children are given a booklet containing both real and made-up words, which they then have to sound out and blend.
 If they do not successfully read a majority of the words provided, then they have to re-do the activity the following year.
 The more practice a child has reading and speaking both types of words, the less daunting this screening activity will be, and the more success they shall have making their way through the booklet.
 I can support their skills and develop their knowledge of the sounds covered in the Screening with games, reading challenges, and activities.

 I can support children in consolidating and applying their number skills through Reception, KS1 and lower KS2 levels.
 It is important to work out where the gaps in their knowledge lie, and work together to find strategies which they can apply to understand and overcome challenging areas.
 I can provide regular practice recalling number facts and patterns in a relaxed and supportive environment.
 I use a variety of resources to visually support maths concepts and help children consolidate their knowledge.
 Working together through hands-on games and word problems can be a real boost to a child’s confidence, and help them to make practical links between different maths facts and concepts.
+I have recently updated my maths teaching skills through the Open University.
+This course has built my own confidence in teaching maths and working through misconceptions.
+It has also shown me how important the student’s grasp of basic concepts is, and made me proud of my own teaching in KS1 and Early Years.

 Maths Tuition